aurorascharff/rsc-workshop/STEPS-3h.md

 ## App: Add transition to Search

+- Make getContact slow, see the slow.
 - Doing a full-page reload.
 Not good UX.
-- Add a progressive enhancement to the search on top of the no-js base-case.
-When hydrated with js, this will run rather.
-- Make getContact slow, see the slow.
 - Awaiting a contact db call.
 Need to show this somehow or the app will not feel good.
 Awaiting the server on the page we´re navigating to.
 That's why our search is slow.
 - Since this is dynamic, we are running the await on the server.
 With static content, it has already run in the build and we don´t have to worry about loading states.
 - Have you ever used a transition?